Major: Africana Studies with Concentrations

 The Minor in Africana Studies (6 courses)

-Required: either AFRC 001--Introduction to Africana Studies or AFRC 190--Introduction to Africa; plus five other Africa, African-American or African Diaspora-centered courses.
+The Minor in Africana Studies (6 courses) Required: either AFRC 1001--Introduction to Africana Studies OR AFRC 1002--Introduction to Africa; plus, five other Africa, African-American or African Diaspora-centered courses.
 Three of these courses must be at the intermediate and/or upper level.
-Up to four of the courses may be from the same area of concentration, i.e. Africa, African-American or African Diaspora.
-Language courses do not count toward the minor.
+Up to four of the courses may be from the same area of concentration, i.e., Africa, African-American or African Diaspora.

 Minor Application Form (CAS)